provider image

 Injectable CGRP antagonists are monoclonal antibodies that block CGRP in a different way than the oral gepants.
 Limited research suggests that combining these two types of medications may be effective, but more studies are underway to ensure it’s safe.

 Everyone responds to migraine medications differently.
 So be sure to let your prescriber know if Nurtec ODT isn’t effective for you.
-They can add other medications or change your treatment if needed to improve your symptoms.
+They can add other medications or change your treatment if needed to improve or better manage your symptoms.

 The bottom line

 Nurtec ODT (rimegepant) is a medication that helps prevent or treat migraines.
 Serious Nurtec ODT interactions include clarithromycin (Biaxin XL), ketoconazole, and ritonavir (Norvir).
 These medications can raise Nurtec ODT levels in the body and should be avoided.
-You shouldn’t take Nurtec ODT with grapefruit juice, amiodarone (Nexterone, Pacerone), or cyclosporine (Gengraf, Neoral) for the same reason.
+Nurtec ODT interactions also include grapefruit juice, amiodarone (Nexterone, Pacerone), and cyclosporine (Gengraf, Neoral).

 St. John’s wort and some anti-seizure medications can make Nurtec ODT less effective.
 You should avoid taking them together.